AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 This design and structure might be questionable.
 Probably, a virtual machine should not perform de-compilation and should not "know" about ASTs, which otherwise constitute the intermediate data layer between a parser and a compiler.
 Please do not blame us.
-We do not foresee bigger feature updates of this library.
+We do not foresee bigger feature updates of this \alibmod_nl.
 If such were needed, this current code design may fail and need some refactoring.
 But as we did it, its a compromise strongly towards simplicity of the API as well of internal code.

 <br><br><br><br><br><br> */